kajuberdut/porter2/README.md

 ## What does the python library do?
 In order to make this wrapper library I took the porter2.go file from Surgebase, made a few small modifications including making the stem function accept and return C strings and renaming the package to main.
-I then compiled that file to C, and provided a [small wrapper](https://github.com/kajuberdut/porter2/blob/main/porter2/__init__.py) to call the c version.
+I then compiled that file to C, and provided a [small wrapper](https://github.com/kajuberdut/porter2/blob/main/porter2/__init__.py) to call the C version.

-Becuase the C version of porter2.go is 2.4 MB, I went ahead and compressed it using Python's built in bz2 and the [zipper module](https://github.com/kajuberdut/porter2/blob/main/porter2/surgebase/zipper.py) to unzip it on first use.
+Becuase the C version of porter2.go is 2.4 MB, I went ahead and compressed it using Python's built in bz2 and added the [zipper module](https://github.com/kajuberdut/porter2/blob/main/porter2/surgebase/zipper.py) to unzip it on first use.
 The bz2 version is about 0.8 MB.
-As a result of the decompression step, the very first time porter2 is imported it will take a fraction of a second longer than future imports.
+As a result of the decompression step, the very first time porter2 is imported it will take a small amount of time longer than future imports.

 ## Alternatives for Porter2 in Python
 * [pystemmer](https://github.com/snowballstem/pystemmer)